ejanzzenang/myproject-product-restapi-1/README.md

 # My Project Product Rest API

-The Backend Project Layout will look like this:
+The folder structure will look like this:
 ```
 ~/environment/myproject-product-restapi
 ├── app.py